How to Best Manage Disinhibited Behaviors in Dementia

 - Be sure that all of the senior’s physical needs are met to circumvent problematic behaviors.
 Maintain a comfortable temperature in the home, keep plenty of healthy snacks and drinks handy, and encourage regular physical activity and movement.

 - Offer proper physical contact often in the form of hugs, holding the person’s hand, or rubbing his/her back, when welcomed by the senior, communicating reassurance to relieve anxiety.

 It is also beneficial to make certain you have plenty of time for regular breaks to tend to your own personal self-care needs and ease the stress that is frequently inherent in taking care of an older adult with dementia.
-Sage Home Care, the top Westport home care agency in the nearby area, offers an expert caregiver team that is highly trained and experienced in effective, compassionate Alzheimer’s care, and are here for you with as much or as little respite care as necessary.
-Reach out to us at 1-800-578-4554 for additional helpful resources as well as to schedule a free in-home consultation to learn more about our top-rated home and memory care in Carmel and the surrounding areas.
+Sage Home Care, the top Westport home care agency in the nearby area, offers an expert caregiver team that is highly trained and experienced in effective, compassionate Alzheimer’s care and are here for you with as much or as little respite care as necessary.
+Reach out to us at 1-800-578-4554 for additional helpful resources, to schedule a free in-home consultation, or to learn more about our top-rated Westport memory care, serving this community and surrounding areas.